vives-web-essentials-2019/web-essentials-practical-TimonClaerhout/01-html-and-css/landing-page/REPORT.md

 <!-- TODO: Fill out this question -->

 **Was the assignment to hard or to easy?
-What was too hard or what was too easy**
+What was too hard or what was too easy** The assignment wasn't that clear I thought I had to make the picture self.
+Instead I had to copy the picture and centering it. vertical centering was a little difficult.

 <!-- TODO: Fill out this question -->

-**For what part of the assignment did you need to do some research? (for example Google search)**
+**For what part of the assignment did you need to do some research? (for example Google search)** vertical positioning.

 <!-- TODO: Fill out this question -->

 **How much time did you approximately spend on this assignment (excluding time of report)?**
+40min

 <!-- TODO: Fill out this question -->